elgopher/promise/README.md

 }
 ```

-# How to use in Gradle
+# How to use with Gradle

+Add repository to your build.gradle file:

 ```groovy
 repositories {